-Synopsis: Within a labyrinth of intrigue, one man’s shocking revelations from the past lead to a greater understanding of life’s universal values during a heroic but traumatic journey of redemption.
+Synopsis: (Fiction) Within a labyrinth of intrigue, one man’s shocking revelations from the past lead to a greater understanding of life’s universal values during a heroic but traumatic journey of redemption.

 A body is recovered from a river in April 1990.
 Months earlier, a young John Lennon fan and an elderly Irishman met in a U.S. hospital.
 A groundskeeper completed the triad.
 Before long, the past begins to unravel and a connection to WWII is uncovered.
 Secrets flourish but nothing is what it seems.

 Through tragedy, a disease and a modern literary masterpiece, an extraordinary twist of fate awaits all three.